wpeverest/everest-forms/readme.txt

 - 2.0.0       - xx-xx-2023
 * Fix 		  - Repeater field issue when exporting the CSV.
+* Fix 		  - Form not showing to export the form while storing entry information is disabled.
 * Fix 		  - CSV export issue.
 * Fix 		  - Unnecessary JS Load on Frontend.
 * Enhancement - Send CSV in email.